patrycja-dev41171/Project-1-weather-app/README.md

 ## Lessons Learned

 While building this project, I learned how to create simple React components.
 This was my first project using an external API.
 Working on this project caused me a few problems, but also a lot of satisfaction from solving them.
-While building this project, I learned how to create simple React components.
-This was my first project using an external API.
-Working on this project caused me a few problems, but also a lot of satisfaction from solving them.